-The key question of interest here is whether the overall pattern of R&D locations in the 10 states we examine exhibits more clustering than would be expected from the spatial concentration of manufacturing in those states.
+The key question of interest is whether the overall pattern of R&D locations in the ten states we examine exhibits more clustering than would be expected from the spatial concentration of manufacturing in those states.
 To address this question statistically, our null hypothesis is that R&D locations are determined entirely by the distribution of manufacturing employment:

-$H_0$ : The probability of finding a randomly selected R&D lab in any given area is proportional to manufacturing employment in that area.
+H_0 : The probability of finding a randomly selected R&D lab in any given area is proportional to manufacturing employment in that area.

-Although we do not have employment data for arbitrary areas, our zip code geography for the Northeast corridor should be sufficiently disaggregated to provide reasonable approximations for the purposes of our global cluster analysis (as unions of zip code areas).
+Although we do not have employment data for arbitrary areas, our zip code geography for the Northeast corridor should be sufficiently disaggregated to provide reasonable approximations for the purposes of our global cluster analysis (as unions of zip code areas).10

 A simple two-stage Monte Carlo procedure for generating locations consistent with our null hypothesis is to randomly draw a zip code with a probability that is proportional to manufacturing employment in that zip code, relative to manufacturing jobs in all zip codes in our data, and then to choose a random location within that zip code.
-By repeating this procedure for a set n = 1035 location choices, one generates a pattern, $X = (x_i = (r_i, s_i) : i = 1, ..., n)$ , of potential R&D locations that is consistent with $H_0$ , where $(r_i, s_i)$ represents the latitude and longitude coordinates (in decimal degrees) at point i.
+By repeating this procedure for a set n = 1035 location choices, one generates a pattern, $X = (x_i = (r_i, s_i) : i = 1,...,n)$, of potential

+R&D locations that is consistent with H_0 , where (r_i, s_i) represents the latitude and longitude coordinates (in decimal degrees) at point i.
 This process is repeated many times for each R&D location in the data set.
-In this way, we can test whether the observed point pattern, $X^0 = (x_i^0 = (r_i^0, s_i^0) : i = 1, ..., n)$ , of R&D locations is "more clustered" than would be expected if the pattern were generated randomly (i.e., randomly drawn from the manufacturing employment distribution).
+In this way, we can test whether the observed point